 This change was announced in the 2014 Autumn Statement and is the second phase of reductions made on APD.

-APD was abolished for anyone under 12 on 1st May 2015, which resulted in many airlines immediately updating their ticket prices and issuing automatic refunds to anyone that had already booked flights for anyone affected.
+APD was abolished for passengers under 12 on 1st May 2015, which resulted in many airlines immediately updating their ticket prices and issuing automatic refunds to anyone that had already booked flights for anyone affected.

 However, it took other airlines longer to revise their pricing and get the necessary procedures in place to issue refunds.